Page Refresh AI/Category Pages

 Should category pages include editorial copy?

 Yes, when it helps the buyer choose and helps search engines understand the page.
-The right copy introduces the category, explains key filters, and answers common buying questions.
+The right copy introduces the category, explains key filters, defines important product groupings, and answers common buying questions.

 Related audit entry points